ChandraChennai/TDA/README.md

 # TDA
 For generating the persistence diagrams as well as the persistence images we followed the approach of this paper: J. Phys.
 Chem.
 C 2020, 124, 17, 9360–9368.

-Data used for the code is given in Data.txt file.
+Data used for the code is given in Data_TPS_PS.txt file.
+First seven columns are the values of seven feature vectors.
+Last two columns are the values of H2 deliverable capacities at TPS and PS conditions, respectively.

 To create the persistence images run the code: python TDA.py path-for-cif-folder